Reay: History

 The area around the village has been occupied for millennia.
 Within the modern village are the remains of a stone circle, several Viking houses and burials, the site of a Bronze Age settlement and a mound which contains the layered remains of several Simple Atlantic Roundhouses.
 The church in Reay, which is still in use, was built in 1739 to a highly unusual T-plan, and is now a category A listed building.
 The village contains the remains of a far earlier church, dating from the 16th century but on an ancient dedication to St Colman, along with its small, walled graveyard.
 The existent remains of this old church include a 9th-century cross slab.
 Although there are none actually within the village, the Parish of Reay contains the remains of several brochs.
 In 1437, the MacKays defeated the men of Caithness at Sandside Bay in the battle known as the Sandside Chase, turning there on the pursuers that had chased them away from an attempted raid.

 The parish of Reay was originally partly in the county of Caithness and partly in the county of Sutherland.
 However, in 1891 the parish boundaries changed so that the portion of the parish of Reay that was in Sutherland was disjoined and became part of the parish of Farr in Sutherland.

 Sandside House on the edge of the village is a mansion house with extensive grounds dating from 1751.
 It was previously owned by Thomas Pilkington, who founded Reay Village Golf Club.

 Geography

 The parish includes the hamlets of Fresgoe, Islaud and Shebster, which are close to the boundary between Caithness and the neighbouring county of Sutherland.
-The parish had a parish council from 1894 to 1930, and has two neighbouring parishes in Caithess: the Parish of Thurso to the east and the Parish of Halkirk to the south.
+The parish had a parish council from 1894 to 1930, and has two neighbouring parishes in Caithness: the Parish of Thurso to the east and the Parish of Halkirk to the south.
 Dounreay is within the parish.

 Sandside Bay is a Site of Special Scientific Interest.
 It is recognised by surfers as being home to a powerful high quality left-hand reef break.
 This, however, is extremely fickle, and requires very particular wind, swell, and tide conditions to come into shape.
 The break is also notorious for being very rocky, shallow, and dangerous, such is the irregular form of the reef upon which the wave breaks.